erushinj/moon-alarmingly-streamlined-spawngroups/README.md

 ### Notes:
 - Only works as host
-- Values (eg, frequency of tougher units) scales with difficulty
+- Values (eg, frequency of tougher units) scales with chosen difficulty
 - Some difficulties and Level Mods have a mixed response of two different police factions
 - Includes [Give Random Arms to Scripted Spawns](https://modworkshop.net/mod/42111)
 - Certain special enemies use faction-appropriate weaponry where possible - this is cosmetic